thryallis

 This plant may tolerate some shade, but reduced sunshine will affect flower production and result in a thinner, more spindly-bodied plant.
 These plants are not very robust and do not enjoy strong winds so you may need to factor this in when selecting where to plant.

-These plants prefer well-drained sandy soils that are mildly acidic to neutral (pH 5.6-7.5) and can be fertilized, if necessary, provided usage instructions are followed carefully.
+These should be well-drained sandy soils that are mildly acidic to neutral (pH 5.6-7.5) and can be fertilized, if necessary, provided usage instructions are followed carefully.
+Amend the soil with organic peat humus if you need to raise the acidity for your thryallis plants.

 Where grown in these colder climates, thryallis will not reach the same sizes as those in tropical regions due to the limited growing season and in very cold areas, it may be necessary to overwinter your potted thryallis indoors.